What Is a Drug Intervention?

 Select the participants carefully

-Most participants are going to have to work to manage their feelings and this cannot be a disqualifier.
+Most participants are going to have to work to manage their feelings and this should not be a disqualifier.
 However, once you have started preparing for the intervention, you can get a feel for who is ready to do the work.
 If someone is not ready to commit to doing the intervention from a place of love, consider asking them to sit it out.

 Set the intervention scene